MCL-GAN: Generative Adversarial Networks with Multiple Specialized Discriminators: Experiments

-\paragraph{StyleGAN2 backbone} Table~\ref{tab:stylegan2_summary} presents that MCL-GAN is also effective in the state-of-the-art backbone model, StyleGAN2, and outperforms not only StyleGAN2 but also Inclusive GAN~\cite{yu2020inclusive} in terms of all metrics.
-For CelebA30K, we evaluates the performances on both train and validation sets.
-Note that Inclusive GAN uses the sample-wise reconstruction loss by regarding each image as a mode, which appears to improve recall.
-However, note that this goal is different from the objective of the standard GAN, estimating the underlying distribution.
-Also, the model may suffer from sampling bias and scalability issue.
+Table~\ref{tab:stylegan2_summary} presents that MCL-GAN is also effective in the state-of-the-art backbone model and outperforms StyleGAN2~\cite{karras2020analyzing} and its variation, Inclusive GAN~\cite{yu2020inclusive}, in terms of all metrics.
+Inclusive GAN employs the sample-wise reconstruction loss by regarding each image as a mode.
+This strategy appears to improve recall but the model may suffer from sampling bias and scalability issues by estimating overly complex distributions.
+The results imply that MCL-GAN enhances the convergence and the reproducibility of large GAN models, practically leading to improved performance.